ravigupta-art/BollyDumb/README.md

 A **Bollywood Movie Name Generator**, for assistance in playing the **Dumb Charades** with Bollywood Movies.
 #### Demo: https://bollydumb.pythonanywhere.com/
 ## Local Installation
-Pre-requisites for local installtion using python virtual environment (venv): Python3, Git, Terminal application (gitbash, bash, powershell, etc.).
+Pre-requisites for local installation using python virtual environment (venv): Python3, Git, Terminal application (gitbash, bash, powershell, etc.).

 The following steps are written keeping in mind a linux os, exact commands and process might change on Windows and MacOS.
 Please modify the commands and steps as per your OS.